 - 3.1 The Local Authority has a statutory duty to secure sufficient school places to meet the needs of the population in Birmingham. - 3.2 It remains a challenge to predict with certainty where and when places will be needed.
 The current priority is to create sufficient secondary places as the growing primary cohorts are now entering secondary school.
-The supply of school places continues to increase with new places provided by Free Schools, additional places provided by schools that are their own admissions authorities and additional places provided through the Local Authority's Basic Need programme.
+The supply of school places continues to increase with new places provided by Free Schools, additional places provided by schools that are their own admissions

-- 3.3 To date nearly 18,000 additional school places have been created in Birmingham.
-These include permanent and temporary expansions as well as bulges to meet in-year growth.
-The School Capacity (SCAP) return to the DfE was submitted at the end of July 2019 and signed off in January 2020.
-This return provides a clear indication of our requirements for 2020/21 to 2025/26.
-This reflects an increased requirement for additional secondary places as outlined originally in the School Place Planning Requirements 2018/19 to 2024/25 document published in December 2018 (Appendix 4); as a result of higher primary cohorts, continued growth and new housing developments. - 3.4 Health and Safety At Work Act 1974 and School Standards and Framework Act 1998 Section 22 requires the Local Authority in its capacity as employer to provide a safe place of work and to ensure that the maintained school estate is not subject to decay which could put the health and safety of pupils at risk. - 3.5 Since the introduction of the Academies Act 2010, the education landscape has been changing as some schools choose to change their status from Local Authority maintained to academy.
-While the Council's maintained school's portfolio has been reduced as a result of the Academies programme, the Council remains the single largest Accountable Body and Landlord for education in Birmingham and receives an annual grant funding to fulfil its statutory duties in relation to the school's estate. - 3.6 The School Condition Programme, which sits within the Schools Capital Programme 2020-21, addresses these issues through annual planned maintenance projects and reactive emergency repairs to LA maintained schools.
-The SCA grant that the Council receives is not sufficient to meet the substantial backlog maintenance requirements across our maintained schools estate.
-Therefore, prioritisation of maintenance projects, based upon the risk resulting in school closure, is necessary, along with levering of joint funding with schools wherever possible. - 3.7 Our strategy in Birmingham to meet Basic Need has 4 key strands: - Make optimum use of existing space, buildings and sites to provide sufficient, suitable, high quality additional places where needed - Work with all schools, academies and new schools to meet Basic Need through co-ordinated expansion plans - Allocate annual Basic Need Capital investment effectively and efficiently to areas where basic need requirements can only be met through either re-modelling, refurbishment or new-build projects - Identify alternative funding sources and models to deliver requirements including S106, school contributions, bidding opportunities etc. - 3.8 Part of the solution for creating the number of additional places required will be through establishing new schools.
-We will continue to work with the EFA to provide information on where the greatest need for additional provision is required in line with Basic Need.
-The size, location and type of provision are all key determining factors for whether a proposal will meet the needs of the authority.
-Where there are significant gaps in provision, the Local Authority will establish a new school through the Free School Presumption route.
-The capital funding for any such proposal will be met through the Local Authority's Basic Need Allocation or via developer contributions for new proposed housing developments.
-However, Birmingham has been identified as one of the LAs to receive a one-off presumption grant allocated for establishing a local authority led Free School.
+- authorities and additional places provided through the Local Authority's Basic Need programme. - 3.3 To date over 21,000 additional school places have been created in Birmingham.
+These include permanent and temporary expansions as well as bulges to meet in-year growth and includes any new schools.
+The last School Capacity (SCAP) return to the DfE was submitted at the end of July 2019 and signed off in January 2020.
+This return provides a clear indication of our requirements for 2020/ 21 to 2025/26.
+This reflects an increase requirement for additional secondary places as outlined originally in the School Place Planning Requirements 2018/19 to 2024/25 document published in December 2018 (Appendix 4); as a result of higher primary cohorts, continued growth and new housing developments. - 3.4 Health and Safety At Work Act 1974 and School Standards and Framework Act 1998 Section 22 requires the Local Authority in its capacity as employer to provide a safe place of work and to ensure that the maintained school estate is not subject to decay which could put the health and safety of pupils at risk. - 3.5 Since the introduction of the Academies Act 2010, the education landscape has been changing as some schools choose to change their status from Local Authority maintained to academy.
+While the Council's maintained school's portfolio has been reduced as a result of the Academies programme, the Council remains the single largest Accountable Body and Landlord for education in Birmingham and receives an annual grant funding to fulfil its statutory duties in relation to the schools' estate. - 3.6 The School Condition Programme, which sits within the Schools Capital Programme 2021-22, addresses these issues through annual planned maintenance projects and reactive emergency repairs to LA maintained schools.
+The SCA grant that the Council receives is not sufficient to meet the substantial backlog maintenance requirements across our maintained schools' estate.
+Therefore, prioritisation of maintenance projects, based upon the risk resulting in school closure, is necessary, along with levering of joint funding with schools wherever possible.